anhskrttt/UETSnakeProj/README.md

 # SnakeHead

-So I decided to make an interesting game Snake - yes, i mean, the typical one, the "Snake", but then, there were a few problems that the snake's tails did't move, so here i'm introducing, the totally new version of Snake : SNAKE-HEAD.
+So I decided to make an interesting game Snake - yes, i mean, the typical one, the "Snake", but then, there were a few problems that the snake's tails did't move, so here i'm introducing, the total new version of Snake : SNAKE-HEAD.
 Enjoy it, tadaaaa :>

 ## Getting Started